hokiepokedad/PokemonGo-Map/docs/extras/commandline.md

     -cpwf CP_WHITELIST_FILE, --cp-whitelist-file CP_WHITELIST_FILE
                         File containing a list of Pokemon IDs to encounter for CP scanning. [env var: POGOMAP_CP_WHITELIST_FILE]
+    -nostore, --no-api-store
+                        Don't store the API objects used by the high level accounts in memory.
+This will increase the number of logins per account, but decreases memory usage. [env
+                        var: POGOMAP_NO_API_STORE]
     -wwht WEBHOOK_WHITELIST, --webhook-whitelist WEBHOOK_WHITELIST
                         List of Pokemon to send to webhooks.
 Specified as Pokemon ID. [env var: POGOMAP_WEBHOOK_WHITELIST]